-Some people buy vintage clothing that seems made for them, expensive and unique – and others shop for vintage but fail, bringing back things that reek of dust, stale perfume and moths – Erk!
+Some people buy vintage clothing that seems made for them, expensive and unique – and others shop for vintage, bringing back things that reek of dust, stale perfume and moths – Erk!

 NEED OVER WANT:

 Think of what you need or what would be a good investment and look for it, don’t be tempted by a sequin jumpsuit you’re only in love with for the novelty.
 You should still go into that store with an idea of what you came in for, this could be what shape or type of clothing you’re looking for or even just a colour that you want more of in your wardrobe.

 If you’ve never been shopping for vintage before, there are three main ways to do it.
 An op-shop, a specialised vintage store or online.
 If you’re shopping for designer vintage, there are consignment stores specialising in designer wear.
 It’s hard to buy vintage clothing online that’s good quality unless it’s from a reputable retailer like Way We Wore or The Real Real.
 If you’d rather do it in person, a store like Blue Spinach in Sydney or your local salvation army will be the best options.

 When you go into a physical store and they don’t have the racks sorted into colours or sizes, you should start by searching the racks for basic colours.
 That’s where you’ll find those timeless gems, search black, white, grey and navy, then move onto solid colours like red, emerald green, royal blue and even yellow if it takes your fancy.

 It’s so easy to get swept up with a bright orange fit and flare skirt, but if you have nothing that goes with it, it’s going to end up being one of the most expensive purchases in your wardrobe because you’ll either never wear it, or you’ll have to buy pieces to go with it.
 Remember what your aim is, that big picture of style when you enter that store.